 The Preferred Options Sustainability Appraisal Report was prepared alongside the Preferred Options document.
 Further SA work will be undertaken as the emerging Local Plan progresses to the next stage of plan making.

 View the Preferred Options Sustainability Appraisal Report (May 2017)

 A ‘Call for Sites’ was undertaken as part of the Preferred Options consultation which has now closed.
 The information gathered from this latest Call for Sites will now be assessed and an update of the Housing and Economic Land Availability Assessment (HELAA) will be made available in due course.
 This technical evidence base will help to inform the allocation of sites which will be identified at the Pre-Submission stage of the Local Plan process.
-In order to finalise the HELAA, we will not be accepting any further potential sites unless they are brownfield sites.
+In order to finalise the HELAA, we will not be accepting any further potential sites.